AmccartyA/Stock-Analysis/README.md

 ### Challenges and Difficulties Encountered
  While refactoring the original code, I ran into a couple of errors when exchanging information between the arrays.
 It required reaching out to a Teacher assist to help figure out that I needed to close the If statement first.
 After I found my error, I was happy with how much cleaner and easier to read my code was.

- The disadvantage of refactoring code as the original code worked fine before I tried to condense it.
-Causing me to have to spend extra time and energy to fix something that wasn't originally broken.
+ The disadvantage of refactoring code was the original code already worked fine before I tried to condense it!
+When changed code no longer works you have to spend extra time and energy on figuring out a problem that you created.
+The frustration can cause you to avoid refactoring all together.

 ## Results
 ![VBA_Challenge_2017](https://user-images.githubusercontent.com/103524591/175176257-2bf60c0c-5415-4e41-bfaf-471b5bdd2332.png)